changeworld/azure-docs.ja-jp/articles/active-directory-b2c/enable-authentication-android-app.md

         public void onError(MsalException exception) {
             final String B2C_PASSWORD_CHANGE = "AADB2C90118";
             if (exception.getMessage().contains(B2C_PASSWORD_CHANGE)) {
-                logTextView.setText("The user clicks the 'Forgot Password' link in a sign-up or sign-in user flow.\n" + "Your application needs to handle this error code by running a specific user flow that resets the password.");
+                logTextView.setText("Users click the 'Forgot Password' link in a sign-up or sign-in user flow.\n" + "Your application needs to handle this error code by running a specific user flow that resets the password.");
                 return;
             }